-Feasibility and safety of radical prostatectomy for oligo-metastatic prostate cancer: TRoMbone trial.
+Feasibility and safety of radical prostatectomy for oligo-metastatic prostate cancer: the Testing Radical prostatectomy in men with prostate cancer and oligo-Metastases to the bone (TRoMbone) trial.

-OBJECTIVES: To test feasibility of randomisation to radical prostatectomy plus pelvic lymphadenectomy (RP) in addition to standard-of-care (SOC) systemic therapy in men with newly diagnosed oligo-metastatic prostate cancer.
-PATIENTS AND METHODS: A prospective, randomised, non-blinded, feasibility clinical trial with an embedded QuinteT Recruitment Intervention (QRI) to optimise recruitment was conducted in nine tertiary-care nationwide centres undertaking high-volume robotic surgery.
-We aimed to randomise 50 men with synchronous oligo-metastatic prostate cancer within an 18-month recruitment period to SOC systemic therapy versus SOC plus RP (intervention arm).
-The main outcome measures were: ability to randomise participants, optimised by a QRI.
-EQ-5D-5L questionnaires to capture quality-of-life (QOL) data at baseline and three months post-randomisation; routine clinico-pathological assessment to capture adverse events and prostate-specific antigen in both arms, plus standard peri-operative parameters in the surgical arm.
-RESULTS: 51 men were randomised within 14 months (one was subsequently deemed ineligible), with 60-83% accrual rate in centres that recruited at least two participants.
-All participants completed the trial follow-up; one participant in the intervention arm subsequently did not undergo the surgical intervention and one in the SOC arm refused all therapies.
+OBJECTIVES: To test the feasibility of randomisation to radical prostatectomy (RP) plus pelvic lymphadenectomy in addition to standard-of-care (SOC) systemic therapy in men with newly diagnosed oligo-metastatic prostate cancer.
+PATIENTS AND METHODS: A prospective, randomised, non-blinded, feasibility clinical trial with an embedded QuinteT Recruitment Intervention (QRI) to optimise recruitment was conducted in nine nationwide tertiary care centres undertaking high-volume robotic surgery.
+We aimed to randomise 50 men with synchronous oligo-metastatic prostate cancer within an 18-month recruitment period to SOC systemic therapy vs SOC plus RP (intervention arm).
+The main outcome measures were: ability to randomise patients, optimised by a QRI; EuroQoL five Dimensions five Levels (EQ-5D-5L) questionnaires to capture quality-of-life (QoL) data at baseline and 3 months post-randomisation; routine clinicopathological assessment to capture adverse events and prostate-specific antigen in both arms, plus standard perioperative parameters in the surgical arm.
+RESULTS: A total of 51 men were randomised within 14 months (one was subsequently deemed ineligible), with 60-83% accrual rate in centres that recruited at least two patients.
+All patients completed the trial follow-up; one patient in the intervention arm subsequently did not undergo the surgical intervention and one in the SOC arm refused all therapies.
 The QRI positively impacted recruitment.
-QOL data showed similarly high functioning in both study arms.
+QoL data showed similarly high functioning in both study arms.
 Surgery for men with oligo-metastatic prostate cancer was found to be safe and had similar impact on early functional outcomes as surgery for standard indication.
-DISCUSSION: It is feasible to randomise men with synchronous oligo-metastatic prostate cancer to a surgical intervention in addition to standard systemic therapies.
-While surgery appeared safe with no substantial impact on QOL in this feasibility study, a large randomised controlled trial is now warranted to examine treatment effectiveness of this additional component in the multi-modality management of oligo-metastatic prostate cancer.
+CONCLUSION: It is feasible to randomise men with synchronous oligo-metastatic prostate cancer to a surgical intervention in addition to standard systemic therapies.
+While surgery appeared safe with no substantial impact on QoL in this feasibility study, a large randomised controlled trial is now warranted to examine treatment effectiveness of this additional component in the multimodality management of oligo-metastatic prostate cancer.